-One highlight was the recent British premiere at the Purcell Room of my own specially devised of Faure’s Requiem arranged for choir, rhythm section and two horns.
+One highlight was the recent British premiere at the Purcell Room (South Bank Centre) of my own specially devised of Faure’s Requiem arranged for choir, rhythm section and two horns.
 The Purcell Room performance (June 2002), featured Kenny Wheeler (trumpet), Kennet Jonson (saxes) and the London-based choir Eclectic Voices.
 The Faure has proved popular and was performed again early in 2006 by another London chamber choir, Chantage, who won the UK’s ‘BBC Radio 3 Choir of the Year’ competition that year.

 Before I moved to New York, I often led the monthly Sunday night Jazz Vespers at church of St Ann’s and St Agnes, where I played piano, led the pro jazz trio and directed a volunteer choir of jazz singers and others.